-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 4 Performance on State Assessments % of Proficient EL EL Reclassification Rate NA: API, College/Career, AP exams, EAP results A: ELA standard met or exceeded: a baseline will be established during the 22-23 school year.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 promoted.
+Participation logs and efforts will be documented at the school site. promoted.
+Participation logs and efforts will be documented at the school site. sheets.
+Documentation of school events that encouraged parental participation will be kept.
+Priority 4 Performance on State Assessments % of Proficient EL EL Reclassification Rate NA: API, College/Career, AP exams, EAP results A: ELA standard met or exceeded: a baseline will be established during the 22-23 school year.
 A: Math standard met or exceeded: a baseline will be established during the 22-23 school year.
 D: EL Progress: a baseline will be established during the 22-23 school year.
 E: EL Reclassification Rate: data will be established during the 22-23 school year.
-N/A EPIC Academy will open in August of 2022 A: ELA standard met or exceeded: we will maintain or exceed the base line CAASPP scores set from spring 2022-23.
+N/A EPIC Academy will open in August of 2022 N/A EPIC Academy will receive 22-23 school year results in Fall 2023 A: ELA standard met or exceeded: we will maintain or exceed the base line CAASPP scores set from spring 2022-23.
 A: Math standard met or exceeded: we will maintain or exceed the base line CAASPP scores set from spring 2022-23.
 D: EL Progress: English Learners will continue to show progress annually verified on the Dashboard.
 E: English Learners will be reclassified as appropriate.
 Reclassification rates will be report annually.

-Priority 7 Course Access A, B, C: All students, including unduplicated and students with exceptional needs, have access to the rigorous curriculum and assignments N/A EPIC Academy will open in August of 2022 A, B, C: all students will continue to have access to a broad course of study, rigorous curriculum and assignments as verified by
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 7 Course Access A, B, C: All students, including unduplicated and students with exceptional needs, have access to the rigorous curriculum and assignments through their individual devices, verified by class assignments and class schedules.
+N/A EPIC Academy will open in August of 2022 A, B, C: All students, including unduplicated and students with exceptional needs, have access to the rigorous curriculum and assignments through their individual devices, verified by class assignments and class schedules.
+A, B, C: all students will continue to have access to a broad course of study, rigorous curriculum and assignments as verified by assignments and class schedules.